 We will explore how to set the scene, structuring your photographs to tell an engaging story.
 We will look at how you can conquer your fears by leaning the mindset which will allow you to narrate the world around you.
 And lastly we will bring it all together by learning how to really capture the moment, telling the final story.

-Plus I will share with you many of the practical techniques I have learned other the years I have been travelling the world as an International travel and documentary photographer.
+Plus I will share with you many of the practical techniques I have learned over the years I have been travelling the world as an international travel and documentary photographer.